 The idea that would become the Fellowship of Debtors Anonymous started in 1968, when a core group of recovering members from Alcoholics Anonymous began discussing the problems they were experiencing with money.
 Led by a man named John H., they began an eight-year spiritual odyssey to understand the causes and conditions behind their self-destructive behavior with money.

 Having little idea of how to approach this, they focused in turn on the diverse symptoms they were experiencing, including many different patterns of spending, saving, shopping, and earning.
 They first called themselves the “Penny Pinchers,” and attempted to control through will power the amount of money they spent.
 Later, the group renamed itself the “Capital Builders”, convinced that their financial problems stemmed from an inability to save money.
 They tried to cure this by making daily deposits into savings accounts, but this, too, failed to resolve their problems.

 For the next few years, the ever-changing group of people around John H. tried addressing all of the symptoms they were suffering from, but continued to fail.
 In addition to AA, they attended meetings of Gamblers Anonymous, Al-Anon, and other 12-Step programs, hoping to find a definitive answer.
 Finally, as more years passed, they began to understand that their monetary problems did not stem from an inability to save or control the amount they spent or earned, but rather from the inability to become solvent.

 Debtors Anonymous today has more than 500 registered meetings in more than 15 countries worldwide.
 It has a recovery book, a large stock of literature, and recently produced its first foreign-language literature.
-As of this writing, in 2011, DA is poised to celebrate 35 years of existence as a Fellowship and its 25th World Service Conference will take place in Los Angeles, California, USA, in August of 2019.
+As of this writing, in 2018 , D.A. has celebrated 42 years of existence as a Fellowship.
+The next World Service Conference will take place in Los Angeles, California, USA, in August of 2019.